billLee3/BootDevCoursework/README.md

 9/9/2025 - Finished linked list portion and then started learning basic C programming which was really fun.

 9/10/2025 - Started on trees

+9/11/2025 - Struggled through trees and some C coursework.